Skip to main content

 breeze skills install writes the Breeze agent skill bundle into a harness’s skills directory.
 Choose the target harness with --target: codex, claude, cursor, or all.
 Skills commands do not use your API key and do not call Breeze generation APIs.
 Use breeze skills check to report the installed skill state.

-breeze update to refresh them after a CLI update:
+To keep skills aligned with the CLI release, either update them directly or ask breeze update to refresh them after a CLI update: